CN-UPB/DeepCoMP/README.md

     * Instead, write the dr per connection into a dict (conn --> curr dr); then derive total curr connection etc from that in O(1)
     * Needs to be updated whenever the UE moves or any UE changes its connections (this or another UE)
     * Eg, 1st move all UEs, 2nd check & update connections of all UEs, 3rd calculate reward etc

+### Findings

+* Binary observations: [BS available?, BS connected?] work very well
+* Replacing binary "BS available?" with achievable data rate by BS does not work at all
+* Probably, because data rate is magnitudes larger (up to 150x) than "BS connected?" --> agent becomes blind to 2nd part of obs
+* Just cutting the data rate off at some small value (eg, 3 Mbit/s) leads to much better results
+* Agent keeps trying to connect to all BS, even if out of range. --> Subtracting req. dr by UE + higher penalty (both!) solves the issue
+* Normalizing loses info about which BS has enough dr and connectivity --> does not work as well
+* Central agent with observations and actions for all UEs in every time step works fine with 2 UEs

 ## Development